Impact of the COVID-19 pandemic on social media: Misinformation

 The COVID-19 pandemic has been characterized as the first major "social-media infodemic" by MIT Technology Review, highlighting social media's pivotal role as the primary source of information and communication during this period.
 National Geographic reported a surge in "fake animal news" circulated on social media platforms during the pandemic.
 Research indicates a significant shift in information consumption patterns, with many individuals increasingly relying on social media over traditional search engines and browsers, thereby influencing behaviors and potentially undermining government response efforts to the virus.

 There is preliminary evidence suggesting that public trust in science and scientists may influence the perceived credibility of COVID-19 misinformation.
 However, caution is advised in interpreting these findings pending further study.

 Social media platforms, including Twitter, have become crucial channels for news updates, although concerns persist regarding the proliferation of misinformation disseminated through automated “bot” accounts.
 The challenge of distinguishing reliable information sources from misinformation has contributed to varying levels of skepticism and distrust among users.

 Misinformation varies widely across countries and can be disseminated intentionally or inadvertently, exacerbating the severity of the pandemic.

 The algorithms behind some social platforms may have inadvertently facilitated the spread of misinformation.
 This was due to increased AI usage when many human moderators were unable to work effectively during shelter in place orders or faced contractual restrictions, which compromised their ability to effectively manage content and prevent the dissemination of COVID-19 misinformation.

+Graffiti featuring 5G misinformation on COVID-19.

 Multiple news outlets, including Fox News, BBC and The Independent, reported instances where social media groups spread rumors opposing vaccines and 5G mobile phone networks.
 5G and microwave opposition groups used Facebook to share articles claiming, "Hunan coronavirus is an engineered bio-weapon" These online rumors led to physical attacks by mobs in India, mass poisonings in Iran, and vandalism of phone masts and service technicians in the United Kingdom, the Netherlands and elsewhere.